Midwestern Baptist Theological Seminary

-Midwestern Baptist Theological Seminary (MBTS) is a Baptist theological institute in Kansas City, Missouri.
+Midwestern Baptist Theological Seminary (MBTS) is a private Baptist seminary in Kansas City, Missouri.
 It is affiliated with the Southern Baptist Convention.
 Midwestern Baptist Theological Seminary also houses an undergraduate college, Spurgeon College (formerly known as Midwestern College).

 History

 Midwestern Seminary was officially founded on May 29, 1957, when the Southern Baptist Convention voted to establish the institution and elected a board of trustees.
 Since that time, the trustees have been regularly and exclusively elected by the Southern Baptist Convention.
 Under the leadership of the original board of trustees, the seminary was established in 1958 in northern Kansas City, Missouri, with six faculty members and 136 students.
-Most of the property on which the seminary is housed was donated by the Vivion family; the Vivion farmhouse has been restored and is now the official residence of the seminary's presidential family.
+Most of the property on which the seminary is housed was donated by the Vivion family.
+The Vivion farmhouse has been restored and is now the official residence of the seminary's presidential family.

 Doctrinally, MBTS is guided by the Baptist Faith and Message 2000.
 Every member of the faculty and administration is required to sign a statement agreeing to the precepts of this document.
-While students are required to be Christians, they are not required to affirm the Baptist Faith and Message.
-2000.
+While students are required to be Christians, they are not required to affirm the Baptist Faith and Message 2000.
 The purpose statement of Midwestern Seminary was revised in 2008 to read, "Midwestern Baptist Theological Seminary serves the church by biblically educating God-called men and women to be and to make disciples of Jesus Christ."

 Jason K. Allen was installed as president in 2012 and began revitalization.
 The seminary almost tripled in size in the next five years, becoming one of the fastest-growing seminaries in North America and one of the largest in the world.
-Enrollment has nearly tripled in five years, from 1,107 in the 2010–11 academic year to surpassing 3,000 students in 2017–18.
+Enrollment has nearly tripled in five years, from 1,107 in the 2010–2011 academic year to surpassing 3,000 students in 2017–2018.

-The seminary was granted an exception to Title IX in 2016 which allows it to legally discriminate against LGBT students for religious reasons.
+The seminary was granted an exception to Title IX in 2016, which legally allows it to discriminate against LGBT students for religious reasons.